ik0o/BetonBrutal-save-manager/README.md

 ### when running without options:

+> [!IMPORTANT]
-!!!
-All functions work only when you open the settings (ESC) in beton brutal !!! <br/>
+> All functions work only when you open the settings (ESC) in beton brutal <br/>
-(because when you press esc in Beton Brutal your progress is saved in the internal files)
+> (because when you press esc in Beton Brutal your progress is saved in the internal files)

 - quicksave : to create a quicksave press F5 and exit settings, your current progress saved.
 - quickload : to load quicksave press F9 and exit settings, you load last quicksave.